py-ranoid/py-ranoid.github.io/_posts/2018-10-18-lstm-join-names-p1.markdown

 ---

 Great!
 We have a model that can generate fake names.
-Now all you need is a fake address and empty passport. *Jk*.
+Now all you need is a fake address and an empty passport. *Jk*.

 In the [next blog](http://vishalgupta.me/lstm-join-names-p2), I'll explain how you can use this model to join two words by finding the best bridge.